libtangle/qcgpu/EC2-install.md

 # How to install onto an AWS EC2 p3.2xLarge instance

+To run the benchamarks against libquantum and qiskit, they must also be installed

 ```bash
 sudo yum update -y
 sudo yum install git -y